Friday Flashback: Moore reaches 2009 WNBA Finals with Fever

 Palmer’s Jessica Moore was a winner at every level of her basketball career and in 2009 almost became the first Alaskan to win championships at the high school, college and professional level.

-The Indiana Fever advanced to the best-of-5 WNBA Finals against the Phoenix Mercury, losing 93-86 in a decisive Game 5 that was tied 80-80 late in the fourth quarter.
+The Indiana Fever advanced to the WNBA Finals against the Phoenix Mercury, losing 93-86 in a decisive Game 5 that was tied 80-80 late in the fourth quarter.
 That’s how close Moore was to winning a WNBA title.

 Moore, of Colony High fame, was a two-time state champion with the Knights in high school and then went on to win three NCAA championships with the University of Connecticut.